Elias Polk: Personal life, death and legacy

 Polk was officially married twice, with a possible unrecognized earlier slave marriage.
-His first marriage, to Harriet James, was short as the bride fell ill and died shortly after the wedding.
+His first marriage to Harriet James was short, as the bride fell ill and died shortly after the wedding.
 His second wife, Mary Mansfield, worked in the coat room at the U.S. Capitol when she met Elias Polk.
-The two lived in the same Washington boarding house and were married in Davidson County, Tennessee in the 1880s.
+The two lived in the same Washington boarding house and were married in Davidson County, Tennessee, in the 1880s.
 Mary was 41 years younger than Elias at the time of the marriage.

-After visiting Washington, D.C., in 1886, Elias Polk met with President Grover Cleveland at the White House and was informed by Captain Samuel Donelson, employee of the U.S. House of Representatives, that Elias was be reappointed to his old position as a "laborer" at the Capitol.
-However, that same day, Elias Polk died on December 30, 1886, in hotel room in Washington, D.C.
-At the time of his death, Elias was in a considerable amount of debt and his wife, Mary, was forced to mortgage her Nashville home and carriage to pay off the debts.
+After visiting Washington, D.C., in 1886, Elias Polk met with President Grover Cleveland at the White House.
+He was informed by Captain Samuel Donelson, an employee of the U.S. House of Representatives, that Elias was to be reappointed to his old position as a "laborer" at the Capitol.
+However, that same day, Elias Polk died on December 30, 1886, in a hotel room in Washington, D.C.
+At the time of his death, Elias was in a considerable amount of debt, and his wife, Mary, was forced to mortgage her Nashville home and carriage to pay off the debts.
 This left her without the funds to return Elias's body to Nashville for burial.
-Finally in February 1887, three months after his death, Elias's body was returned to Nashville, where a funeral was held at Clark's Chapel, later known as Clark Memorial United Methodist Church.
+Finally, in February 1887, three months after his death, Elias's body was returned to Nashville, where a funeral was held at Clark's Chapel, later known as Clark Memorial United Methodist Church.
 He was buried in the Nashville City Cemetery.

-According to Zacharie Kinslow of the James K. Polk Ancestral Home, "During his life, Elias Polk went from being enslaved in the White House to one of the most controversial African-American political activists of his day."
+Historian Zacharie Kinslow states, "During his life, Elias Polk went from being enslaved in the White House to one of the most controversial African-American political activists of his day."
 For journalist Jesse J. Holland, the author of The Invisibles: The Untold Story of African-American Slaves in the White House, "In today's parlance, we'd call (Polk) an 'Uncle Tom' because he's taking the gentry's side.
 But that's how he felt."